Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 The right way to think about this deal is not as a sudden bidding war, but as a long-form narrative where earlier decisions quietly constrained what endings were available.

 Like any well-written drama, the conclusion will eventually feel obvious in hindsight.
 The real interest lies in watching how the characters navigate the plot they inherited.
+Netflix's January 2026 structural pivot demonstrates that even late in the story, tactical adjustments can reshape competitive dynamics without rewriting the fundamentals.